tedder/requests-aws4auth/README.rst

 ``AWS4Auth`` objects
 --------------------
-Supply an ``AWSAuth`` instance as the ``auth`` argument to a Requests request to handle AWS authentication. ``AWS4Auth`` instances can be created by supplying scope parameters directly or by using a pre-generated signing key:
+Supply an ``AWSAuth`` instance as the ``auth`` argument to a Requests call to handle AWS authentication. ``AWS4Auth`` instances can be created by supplying scope parameters directly or by using a pre-generated signing key:

 .. code-block:: python